 First Visit to the Elven Halls

 Elves come in lots of varieties.
 Almost all use some kind of spell, at least to boost themselves.
-Some are very proficient with a bow, others are melee fighters, but quite a few are pure casters (orange robes).
+Some are very proficient with a bow, others are melee fighters, but quite a few are pure casters (blue-grey robes).
 And a few bosses already start slinging damnation at you (red or blue robes).
 Kill them quickly!
 That is the good news about all these elves: They can’t take a lot, and since most of the layout here consists of narrow corridors and small rooms, LRD will take care of most situations for you.
 Killing an elf gives considerable experience, and also Vehumet restores a lot of MP for killing them.

 There is a reason not to enter the Elven Halls right after clearing the Mines: Occasionally you’ll find a timed portal in the Halls, which goes down to a Wizard Laboratory.
 These are very challenging places, where you may find very exciting treasures after surviving insane dangers.
 Generally, you have a significantly better chance making it through them if you take them on with much more experience under your belt.
 For this walk-through, since your main goal is to win your first game, let’s assume that you are not going to try the lab, if you find it.
 You may have a peek, but don’t stroll too far away from the exit – or you may find your way out blocked.